Full Sail Stories

-Rebecca Leis’s years of research in human-computer interaction and psychology helps her prepare Full Sail technology students for professional success.
+Dr. Rebecca Leis’s years of research in human-computer interaction and psychology help her prepare Full Sail technology students for professional success.

-To the untrained eye, computer programming seems like it's all about numbers.
-But to create successful software, you've got to keep user psychology in mind.
-Luckily, Full Sail Computer Science, Mobile Gaming, and Game Development students have a course director and department chair who's skilled at both.
-Rebecca Leis brings years of academic research in psychology and human-computer interaction into Full Sail's classrooms, giving students comprehensive training that prepares them to work in the technology sector.
+To the untrained eye, the tech industry seems like it's all about numbers.
+But to create the next generation of tech solutions, you've got to keep user psychology in mind.
+Luckily, Dr. Rebecca Leis — who is Program Director for Full Sail's Computer Science bachelor's (including concentrations in Mobile Development and Artificial Intelligence), Computer Science master's, and User Experience bachelor's degree programs — is skilled at both.
+Rebecca brings years of academic research in software development, psychology, and human-computer interaction to the programs she oversees, helping students gain comprehensive training that prepares them to work in the technology sector.

-She went on to earn a master's in Modeling and Simulation from UCF, and she's currently on her way to a Ph.D.
-The original research she's participated in gave her not only a strong foundation in simulation technology but also an acute understanding of the human mind.
+Rebecca went on to earn a master's and a Ph.D in Modeling and Simulation from UCF.
+The original research she participated in during her master's degree gave her not only a strong foundation in computer programming and simulation technology but also an acute understanding of the human mind.

 "There is a lab at the [UCF Institute for Simulation and Training] that I worked at that focused a lot on physiological responses," says Rebecca. "[We used] things like EEG caps and medical equipment to monitor your electrical signals.
 That was one of the things that was inspiring to me was understanding the human brain and how it works on a biological level when you're interacting with different technologies," she says.

-Rebecca was on several research projects that explored how people could use technology to become safer, more efficient workers in high-risk jobs at oil rigs or nuclear power plants.
+Rebecca was also on several research projects during her master's program that explored how people could use technology to become safer, more efficient workers in high-risk jobs at oil rigs or nuclear power plants.
 However, the research she helped conduct for UCF's Space, Science, and Spirituality Project examined how technology could affect people's ideas about themselves and the world.

 "It was a simulated space flight; you were coming from the Earth and you would kind of orbit around the Earth after you got outside of the atmosphere.
 And then we would monitor how you felt during that because many astronauts explain that they have these spiritual experiences once they get out into space.
 Seeing that is awe-inspiring to many people.
 So we were trying to explore that, the feeling of awe and wonder," Rebecca says.